|

 Paper on Vietnam,

-the Student Nonviolent Coordinating Committee
+the Student Nonviolent Coordinating Committee (SNCC,

-(SNCC, pronounced "snick") asked: "Where is the
+pronounced "snick") asked: "Where is the draft for the

-That same year heavyweight boxing champion, Muhammad
+heavyweight boxing champion, Muhammad

 Ali,